-At the end of this assignment, students will be able to

-- -Explain different ecosystem roles within a food web - -Interpret and apply principles of food webs to real species in real ecosystems. - -Illustrate the complex relationships among 12 or more species within a food web - -Compare and contrast intact/recovered ecosystems with disturbed ecosystems - -Describe interactions and dynamics in ecosystems in relation adult and immature individuals - -Navigate to Federal Public Lands species lists to select and extract key information

-There are 7 different species (Black Bear, Wolf, Cougar, Coyote, Bighorn Sheep, Elk, and Marmot) each species is matched to a specific park/public land and has a 3-page worksheet packet.
+At the end of this assignment, students will be able to -Explain different ecosystem roles within a food web -Interpret and apply principles of food webs to real species in real ecosystems. -Illustrate the complex relationships among 8 or more species within a food web -Navigate to Federal Public Lands species lists to select and extract key information There are 7 different species (Black Bear, Wolf, Cougar, Coyote, Bighorn Sheep, Elk, and Marmot) each species is matched to a specific park/public land and has a specific worksheet among the seven worksheets.
+Each student is assigned one species and given one of the worksheets.